hadv/ethaura/docs/RECOVERY_GUIDE.md

-# EthAura Account Recovery Guide
+# ΞTHΛURΛ Account Recovery Guide

-This guide explains how to recover access to your EthAura account in various scenarios.
+This guide explains how to recover access to your ΞTHΛURΛ account in various scenarios.

 ## Overview

-EthAura provides multiple recovery mechanisms depending on what you've lost:
+ΞTHΛURΛ provides multiple recovery mechanisms depending on what you've lost:

 1. **Address Recovery** - Recalculate your account address
 2. **Fund Access Recovery** - Regain ability to sign transactions